On the Fukaya category of a Fano hypersurface in projective space

-The closed-open map extends to the homotopy-unital version of the monotone Fukaya category: namely, we have a homomorphism of $\C$-algebras
+The closed--open map extends to the homotopy-unital version of the monotone Fukaya category: namely, we have a homomorphism of $\C$-algebras

-It is defined by counting the same kind of pseudoholomorphic disks as before, but modifying to allow $f$ and $e^+$ to be inputs as in Section \ref{subsec:homungeom}.
-Here, $HH^*(\mathcal{F}^c(X))$ is defined via the one-pointed Hochschild cochain complex (see Section \ref{subsec:curved}).
+It is defined by counting the same kind of pseudoholomorphic discs as before, but modifying to allow $f$ and $e^+$ to be inputs as in \S \ref{subsec:homungeom}.
+Here, $HH^*(\cF^c(X))$ is defined via the one-pointed Hochschild cochain complex (see \S \ref{subsec:curved}).